 If you or a loved one suffered an injury from a Takata airbag explosion, contact our firm today.
 A Takata Airbag Recall Lawyer from The Carlson Law Firm cares about your situation and can help.

-- Alpha Airbags.
+Alpha Airbags.
 These airbags have the highest risk of severely or fatally injuring drivers and passengers.
 Consequently, they are the highest priority for repair.
 Alpha airbags are found on certain 2001-2003 Honda and Acura vehicles, 2006 Ford Ranger and Mazda B-Series trucks.
-Click here for a complete list of vehicles containing Alpha airbags that need immediate repair.
+As of January 2020, Alpha airbags include the following

-- Additional vehicles are on future recall lists.
-By December 2019, the total number of affected airbags will increase to around 65-70 million.
-These vehicles do not currently appear in recall searches.
+Additional vehicles are on future recall lists.
+With the final Takata airbag recall, the total number of affected airbags increased to around 70 million.
+These vehicles will soon begin appearing in recall searches.

 Takata Airbag Recall Timeline